-SUPAWOOD products were ideal because across their range of finishes can be matched from product to product and options added to suit required specific applications.
+SUPAWOOD products were ideal because of the adaptability of their range of finishes and the additional performance options available.

 The exterior is dominated by a sweeping roof which forms a wave over the main part of the building.
 This feature overlaps to form eaves at the back and sides and then continues out over a large portico at the main entrance.
-The soffits of this feature have been lined with 482m2 of curved SUPAFINISH on plywood panels, the timber finish complementing the exposed polished concrete which has been used throughout the main structure.
+The soffits of this feature have been lined with 482m2 of curved Hoop Pine plywood panels finished with clear satin polyurethane.
+The timber finish complementing the exposed polished concrete which has been used throughout the main structure.

 The exterior timber component is continued on the broad soffit of an adjoining side entrance.
-This soffit has been lined with SUPACOUSTIC slotted acoustic panels also in Supafinish on plywood to successfully address noise echo in this area.
+This soffit has been lined with SUPACOUSTIC slotted acoustic panels to successfully address noise echo in this area.

 To create a flow from the exterior into the building, the architectural features of the exterior have been mirrored within.
 The entry and large gathering area is dominated by ceiling features of Hoop Pine slotted acoustic panels which effectively addresses noise reverberation.
 On selected walls matching SUPALINE decorative solid panels have been used to define the kitchen and office.